 The federal government or its partners (like state or local governments) use Wireless Emergency Alerts (WEA) to send all citizens warnings.
 Other organizations have a more limited audience to send such texts and can only send them to people who have opted in to receive emergency text alerts.

-Common use cases for emergency text message and examples for non-federal governmental organizations include:
+Common use cases for emergency text messages and examples for non-federal governmental organizations include:

 School text alerts for administrators

-Commonly used to notify school lockdowns, emergency incidents, change in timings, events.
+Schools commonly use text alerts to notify school lockdowns, emergency incidents, changes in timings, and events.

 Example of a school text alert.